maniflames/pixels/README.md

 ```

 ## Inheritance
 To save myself a lot of time I made a class called [`GameObject`](dev/gameObject.ts "Go to the GameObject class").
 This class has all the basic properties and methods for object that are part of the game.
-The constructor makes sure the object is put in the game and creates a boudingbox so collosion with the object can be detected.
+The constructor makes sure the object is put in the game and creates a boudingbox so collision with the object can be detected.

 An example of a child class form the `GameObject` is [`Laser`](dev/laser.ts "Go to the Laser Class").
 ```typescript